Journeys-of-Closure/frontend/README.md

 # Eternal Echoes

 Eternal Echoes is a unique and heartfelt project dedicated to preserving memories and celebrating the lives of loved ones.
-This repository contains the codebase for the web-based game interface powered by Unity, allowing users to create and share their cherished memories in a beautiful, interactive online environment.
+This repository will contain the codebase for the web-based game interface powered by Unity, allowing users to create and share their cherished memories in a beautiful, interactive online environment.

 ## Table of Contents